Vukodlok/Personal_Projects/README.md

 ## Number Guessing Game & Database
 Building a postgreSQL database and bash script for a number guessing game that tracks usernames and best scores.
 This was made as part of freeCodeCamp's Relational Database course.

+## Timestamp Microservice API
+Use Node.js, Express, and an API to create a timestamp microservice.
+This was made as part of freeCodeCamp's Back End Development and APIs course.